 - Do not wear artificial fingernails or extenders when having direct contact with patients at high risk

-Prepare and gather the equipments needed for starting the IV.
+Prepare and gather the equipment needed for starting the IV.

 Always check for the fluid’s expiration date.